xcp-ng-rpms/pyproject-rpm-macros/README.md

 The `-t`/`-e` option uses [tox-current-env]'s `--print-deps-to-file` behind the scenes.

+If your package specifies some tox plugins in `tox.requires`, such plugins will be BuildRequired as well.
+Not all plugins are guaranteed to play well with [tox-current-env], in worst case, patch/sed the requirement out from the tox configuration.

 Note that both `-x` and `-t` imply `-r`, because runtime dependencies are always required for testing.